CGM Deep Dive

 Continuous glucose monitoring (CGM) is the second most important diabetes innovation after insulin itself.
 It improves glucose management, accelerates learning through dynamic glucose management, enhances quality of life, and makes automated insulin delivery (AID) possible.

-But it is not risk-free – especially when sensor readings and their rates of change are used directly for insulin dosing decisions (by people and especially by algorithms).
+But it is not risk-free — especially when sensor readings and their rates of change are used directly for insulin dosing decisions (by people, and particularly by algorithms).

 - the human desire for simplicity and certainty (“just trust the sensor”),